vinit-desai/expertiza/setup/Development.md

 Verify the Expertiza installation
 Open up Google Chrome and type in the URL: `<IP address of VCL>:8080`

-That's it!
-You've successfully set up Expertiza on your VCL image and can start working on your project.
+Congratulations!
+You have successfully set up Expertiza on your VCL image and can now start working on your project.